750000A 1975: ROD STEWART.

 Tetsu Yamauchi (bass)/Kenney Jones (dr)/Jesse Ed Davis (gtr)

-Additional musicians: A 12-piece string section specially hired in each city of the
+Additional musicians: A 12-piece string section specially hired in each

 tour (for the two songs ‘Angel’ and ‘Bring It On Home To Me-You